SiruiLuo/casa0019-BOOC/Readme.md

 ## Project Overview
 This group project is a data-visualizing device designed to acquire and display information about the occupancy levels of three libraries on the UCL campus using the UCL API.
 The device's core features a gauge housed within a book enclosure, which shows the selected library's live occupancy level in percentages for any given time between 9:00 and 17:00.

 The integrated app for this device also generates a 3D augmentation of the book.
 It displays a detailed dashboard of information for each selected library, controlled by the buttons on the book.
-This device helps users better understand the state of each library through various mediums and visualizations.
+This device helps users better understand the state of each library through various visualizations.

 For more information please visit [our website](https://siruiluo.github.io/casa0019-BOOC/)